Tourism Tasmania

-Tourism Tasmania is the authority of the Government of Tasmania for dealing with tourism.
+Tourism Tasmania is the Tasmanian government's tourism authority.

-It has been a department name.
+It regularly partners with the Tourism Industry Council Tasmania in issues related to policies and plans.
 In a number of governments, the Tasmanian Premier has also been Minister for Tourism.

-It is regularly partners with the Tourism Industry Council of Tasmania in issues related to policies and plans.

-Incorporation into larger department structures
+Re-incorporation

-The Tasmanian Government Tourist Bureau had office in all the capital cities of the states of Australia before the second world war.
+The Tasmanian Government Tourist Bureau had office in all the capital cities of the states of Australia before the Second World War.

-The department's last decade was the 1980s.

-By July 1987 the Department of Tourism marketing changed from the Tasmanian Government Tourist Bureau to Tourism Tasmania.
+By July 1987 the Department of Tourism was renamed from the Tasmanian Government Tourist Bureau to Tourism Tasmania.

-In 1989 Tourism Tasmania had amalgamated with the Department of Sport and Recreation to become the Department of Tourism, Sport and Recreation.
+In 1989 Tourism Tasmania was amalgamated with the Department of Sport and Recreation to become the Department of Tourism, Sport and Recreation.

 In 1997 Tourism Tasmania was established as a statutory authority.

-In August 2002 the Department of Environment, Parks, Heritage and the Arts(DTPHA) incorporated Tourism Tasmania.
+In August 2002 the Department of Environment, Parks, Heritage and the Arts incorporated Tourism Tasmania.